42U/init/README.md

 on a daily basis.

 V.1 Let’s be friends: Follow Slash16 on Facebook, Twitter and Linkedin.
+Slash16 is a network of people who are passionate about system and network adminis- tration and/or operations development (DevOps).
+Our goal is also to enable a flow of knowledge across our members by setting up common projects, conferences or via any others type of activity that makes it possible to share both knowledge and professional experience.

 General instructions
 You must use terminal commands only to solve all the exercices in this subject.